AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-home-unable-to-view-document-image.md

 exl-id: 63b02355-0857-4da2-98d4-190ed4219b89
 hidefromtoc: yes
 ---
-# Home: Unable to view the document image in the [!UICONTROL Work List]
+# [!UICONTROL Home]: Unable to view the document image in the [!UICONTROL Work List]

 >[!NOTE]
 >
 >The Product team is currently evaluating this issue resolution.
 When this issue is resolved, it will be communicated in the Product Announcements and not with the Maintenance Updates.

-When a user clicks a .docx thumbnail to view a preview of the document, a video player opens and they are unable to see the document.
+When a user clicks a [!UICONTROL .docx] thumbnail to view a preview of the document, a video player opens and they are unable to see the document.

 **Workaround**

-Click the document name link to go directly to the Document Details page where you can preview the document.
+Click the document name link to go directly to the [!UICONTROL Document Details] page where you can preview the document.

 _First reported on  October 26, 2020._